INTERVIEW BY MARKO SYRJÄLÄ

 In January 2005, when Journey received a star on the Hollywood Walk of Fame, you were one of the special guests, and you also performed with the band at House of Blues.
 How was it to reconnect with those guys after all those years?

 Robert Fleischman: Right.
 After we got the star on the Hollywood Walk of Fame, the band played at the House of Blues.
 They did a show there.
 The journey had asked me if I’d come up and do “Wheel in the Sky” with them, and I did that.
 I went on stage, and it had been a long time since I had been on stage, and it was great to have such a great band behind you and be on the stage in the House of Blues and sing through that PA system and all the people there.
 It was just a great experience.
 I hadn’t done it in such a long time, and afterward, I just felt like, “God, I really want to do this again.”
 So out of that transpired “Wheel in the Sky.”
 After that, I wanted to do…I had put together the Sky.

-Before this Journey thing, when was the last time you were performing a show in front of people?
+Before this Journey thing, when was the last time you performed a show in front of people?

 Robert Fleischman: There was a project that I was putting together, but it kind of fell apart.
 We had a band called ESP, and it was me, Tony Franklin, Gary Ferguson, and Jimmy Crespo.
 Then, later on, Jimmy had to leave, and then Rusty Anderson played, who was the guitar player for Paul McCartney.
 We played a couple of gigs in Hollywood.